Heerschop/cli-example-app/README.md

 ```

 ### Use CLI for building iOS apps
 Update the `export-store-options.plist` and `export-debug-options.plist` files.
-For livereload to work, make sure the iOS device can access the IP address op the Mac being used.
+For livereload to work, make sure the iOS device can access the IP address of the Mac being used.
 ``` bash
 # Create to ios project files
 npx ionic capacitor update ios